breez/fiatlink/FLS01/README.md

 `order_status` can be `placed`, `filled`, `finished` or `refunded`

-`payment_info` returns all supported payment methods based on the fiat currency of the order
+`payment_info` returns the payment processing details

 `expires_on` until when the payment needs to arrive for the order to be honored